reillyc3/innovation-hub/_posts/2021-03-12-locations.md

 # Locations

 Our first location is going to be just outside Nakuru, Kenya, in Barut.
-As we prove the out the concept, we hope to establish more locations in Kenya, and around the globe.
+As we prove out the concept, we hope to establish more locations in Kenya, and around the globe.

 ### Barut, Nakuru, Kenya